-- 6. In the RIP direction menu, select one of the following options: - Both.
+- 6. From the RIP Direction menu, select an RIP direction: - Both.
 The modem router broadcasts its routing table periodically and incorporates information that it receives.
 This is the default setting. - Out Only.
 The modem router broadcasts its routing table periodically but does not incorporate the RIP information that it receives. - In Only.
 The modem router incorporates the RIP information that it receives but does not broadcast its routing table. - 7.
-In the RIP Version menu, select one of the following options: - Disabled.
+From the RIP Version menu, select an RIP version: - Disabled.
 The RIP version is disabled.
 This is the default setting. - RIP-1.
 This format is universally supported.
-It is adequate for most networks, unless you are using an unusual network setup. - RIP-2B or RIP-2M.
+It is adequate for most networks, unless you are using an unusual network setup. - RIP-2.
 This format carries more information.
 Both RIP-2B and RIP-2M send the routing data in RIP-2 format.
 RIP-2B uses subnet broadcasting.
 RIP-2M uses multicasting. - 8.
 Click the Apply button.